williamtankw/sharding-workshop/README.md

 ### 3 - Import documents into the collection via MongoDB Compass
 1. Look and follow my steps on the screen.
-2. Please use the json file that I have prepare for you and import the file into the collection.
+2. Please use the json file that I have prepared for you and import the file into the collection.

 ### 4 - Enable sharding for the databases that we want to shard
 1. Look and follow my steps on the screen.